 Again, the solution to this problem is to have professional quality high-res images.

 So, how can an emerging artists do it themselves and get professional-level photographs of their art?
 You’ll need fairly expensive equipment and a specific setup, as well as some basic photo editing skills and software:

 Required photography gear

 • A DSLR camera (generally starting in the $500 range)

 • A prime lens (starting around $250-300)

 • Two professional lights at even light-output settings

 • A gray card

 Of course, if buying a DSLR camera or prime lens is too expensive, you can also rent photography gear locally.
-For example, if you’re in Pennsylvania, check out Pittsburgh Lens Rentals (and there are many other options around the country, too).
+Do a Google search for “camera rentals” in your area to find shops near you.